ZUGFeRD/ZUV/README.md

 ## Install

-Download the VeraPDF installer from http://verapdf.org/software/ and install .
+Download the VeraPDF installer from http://verapdf.org/software/ and install.
+Make sure you check the "veraPDF Sample Plugins" option in the installation process.

 Copy the ZUV jar file into the plugins-subdirectory of the [VeraPDF installation directory].